-It welcomed the government's recent announcement that the salary increase for civil servants would be held below 10 per cent.
+It welcomed the government's recent announcement that the salary increase for civil servants would be held below 10 percent.

-The fe federation, also to exercise restraint deciding upon any future pay increase.
+employer to exercise restraint when deciding upon any future

-However, a labour rganisation spokesman said employers should not pass the responsibility onto workers alone, although both employers and onto employees should cooperate during the economic downduring the economic downturn.

-"The government should also play a part to assist industry, like offering low interest loans, training workers to cope with advanced technology and to speed up diversification of industry," said Christian Industrial Committee spokesman Lee Cheuk-yan.
+pay increase.
+However, labour organisation spokesman said employers should not pass employers snound not pass the responsibility onto workers alone, although both employers and employees should cooperate during the economic downturn.
+"The government should "The government should also play a part to assist industry, like offering low interest loans, training workers to cope with advanced technology and to speed up diversification of industry," said Christian Industrial Committee spokesman Lee Cheuk-yan.